 Teams shall design and construct a dual deploy high-power rocket with a cold gas thruster system that controls the rocket’s Z-axis angular velocity (roll rate) during the coast phase of its ascent.
 At motor burnout, the thrusters shall increase the rocket’s roll rate from 0 revolutions per minute (rpm) to 120 rpm, maintain 120-240 rpm for 3 seconds, then decrease to 0 rpm before apogee.
 A gyroscope sensor and an external camera is required to verify the roll rate was achieved.
 An altitude range of 2,000 - 4,000 ft AGL is allowed.

 Logos are available at

-2020 Winning patch design (right) created by Janna Steen from Nueta Hidatsa Sahnish College.
+2021 Winning patch design (right) created by Alex Armendariz from Cal Poly Pomona.

 Design should be submitted in a digital format.
 Hand-drawn designs may be converted to a digital image if selected.
 Suggested tools for creating your design include but are not limited to:

 - Microsoft Word